Expertime/debug-sharepoint-javascript-sources/README.md

 ## How to enable it
-Once installed from the [chrome web store][1] (or locally by cloninf this repository), you'll see a new icon appearing next to chrom's menu : this browser action is by default deactivated ![deactivated browser action](icons/icon19_disabled.png).
+Once installed from the [chrome web store][1] (or locally by cloning this repository), you'll see a new icon appearing next to chrom's menu : this browser action is by default deactivated ![deactivated browser action](icons/icon19_disabled.png).

 When you __left-click__ ont his icon, you'll toggle its state.